I’m in BUW for the first time and I don’t know what to do.

 In which languages can I find publications in BUW?

 BUW and faculty libraries offer a wide range of literature in multiple languages.
-Catalogue online enables users to narrow the search results to publications in a selected language.
+Online catalogue enables users to narrow the search results to publications in a selected language.
 Moreover, electronic resources include scientific publications in foreign languages, especially in English.